Disclosures and the new revenue standard. Watch now to see what’s changing.

-The new standard requires revenue to be disaggregated into categories that reflect how the nature, amount, timing, and uncertainty of revenue and cash flows are affected by economic factors.
+I would like to highlight five important revenue disclosure requirements and some thoughts on each.
+Let’s start with disaggregated revenue.
+The revenue standard requires revenue to be disaggregated into categories that show how economic factors affect the nature, timing, amount, and uncertainty of revenue and cash flows.

-There are several disclosure requirements related to contract costs.
-First, companies are required to disclose what judgments have been made in determining what costs are capitalized.
-Additionally, at each balance sheet date, contract costs need to be disclosed by main category, such as setup costs or pre-contract costs. companies also need to disclose the methods and amount of amortization, along with any impairment losses.
-Finally, companies are required to disclose whether they are applying the practical expedient that allows expensing costs of obtaining a contract if the amortization period is one year or less.
+Let's move onto disclosure of costs to obtain or fulfill a contract.
+The closing balances of these costs at a balance sheet date need to be disclosed by main category, such as setup costs, precontract costs, along with judgments made in determining what costs are capitalized.
+Additionally, you need to disclose the methods and amount of amortization, along with any impairment losses.
+Companies should also disclose whether they are applying the practical expedient that allows expensing costs of obtaining a contract if the amortization period is under a year.